opnfv/yardstick/docs/testing/user/userguide/14-nsb-operation.rst

 Scale-Out
 --------------------

-VNFs performance data with scale-out
+VNFs performance data with scale-out helps

-  * Helps in capacity planning to meet the given network node requirements
+  * in capacity planning to meet the given network node requirements
-  * Helps in comparison between different VNF vendor offerings
+  * in comparison between different VNF vendor offerings
-  * Better the scale-out index, provides the flexibility in meeting future capacity requirements
+  * better the scale-out index, provides the flexibility in meeting future capacity requirements

 Standalone